Are You Prepared?

-First, put together a checklist of the things you will need to do in a likely disaster.
-For example, you might have an evacuation checklist that includes a list of what to take and where your family is to meet.
-You might also put together a “go bag” of items you may need, such as a change of clothes, a jacket, a flashlight with batteries, water and energy bars.
+Write your plan down and review it with members of your household.
+Your plan can take many forms.
+For example, you might create an evacuation checklist that includes a list of what to take and where your family is to meet.
+You might also put together a “go bag” of items you might need, such as a change of clothes, a jacket, a flashlight with batteries, water and energy bars.

 Second, create an emergency file containing the information you would need if you were forced to leave your home.
 Include copies of your vital records as well as proof of medical insurance, financial information, medical information and contact information for friends, family, doctors, financial institutions, and employers.

 Vital records include copies of birth certificates, adoption records, marriage certificates, passports, driver’s licenses, property deeds, leases, titles, and insurance policies.